-In the spring of 2015, faced with external cyberattacks on the US of increasing frequency and severity, President Obama made a dramatic announcement.
+In the spring of 2015, after a wave of cyberattacks on the US of increasing frequency and severity, President Barak Obama made a dramatic announcement.

-The level of hacking and cyber-espionage against the US had created an "unusual and extraordinary threat to the national security, foreign policy, and economy" of the country, said the President, who declared a national emergency to deal with the threat.
-This executive order allowed the administration to pursue sanctions against those who attacked US critical infrastructure or stole secrets.
+The level of hacking and cyber-espionage against the US had created an "unusual and extraordinary threat to the national security, foreign policy, and economy" of the country, said the President, declaring a national emergency to deal with the threat.
+His executive order allowed the US government, for the first time, to pursue sanctions against those who attacked US critical infrastructure or stole secrets.

 Since then the national emergency has been extended three times (it must be reconfirmed every year), but the attacks against the US and its allies continue.

-Indeed, the ongoing state of emergency did little to deter the most spectacular anti-US hacking campaign in recent years: Russia's meddling in the 2016 US presidential election.
+Indeed, the ongoing state of emergency did little to deter the most spectacular hacking and disinformation campaign in recent years: Russia's meddling in the 2016 US presidential election.

-Russia is not alone in pursuing cyberattacks—which show little sign of stopping—to advance its aims: The US government and its allies have long complained about the behaviour of China, Iran, and North Korea, too.
+Russia is not alone in pursuing cyberattacks—which show little sign of stopping—to advance its aims: the US government and its allies have long complained about the behaviour of China as well as Iran and North Korea.

-Despite years of sanctions, indictments, and other attempts to combat hackers, the attacks have continued.
+Declaring a cyber state of emergency was the first high profile attempt by the US to stop the almost constant attacks on its computer systems.
+Despite years of sanctions, indictments, and other attempts to combat hackers that have followed, the attacks have continued.
 And experts have warned it could be 20 years before the situation is brought under control.
 So why can't the hackers be stopped?

 How can governments stop hackers?